DarshanAguru/tools/WEBDEV/README.md

 3. FrontEnd Collection - [FrontEnd Collection](https://github.com/DarshanAguru/tools/tree/main/WEBDEV/tools/front-end-collection)

+## Attribution
+All rights to external resources used in this project are reserved by their respective owners.
+Attribution for each resource is provided as comments within the relevant code files, where applicable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/aguru-darshan/webdev-tools/blob/main/LICENSE) file for details